 Armatures are used because wet clay cannot support itself in some positions.
 If the artwork is to be fired, the armature can be removed and the sculpture hollowed out when it is half-dry, and then put back together without the armature for firing.
 If the sculpture is to be cast, in bronze for example, a mould can be created of the clay with the armature intact, and then once the case is made from the mould, the armature points can be cut off.

-To remember the meaning or armature, recall the following mnemonic:
+To remember the meaning of armature, recall the following:

 Instead of my arm, I'm going to use a structure (armature) to hold up the sculpture.

-We have been very lucky to use modern technology to reveal how even the greats have used armatures to create their sculptures.
+We are fortunate to be able to use modern technology to reveal how even the greats have used armatures to create their sculptures.